 - Login to Blackboard each day and check for any new announcements as well as read and complete the tasks outlined in the weekly folder. - Homework is required and is completed in MML.
-(More information provided in the homework section). - Quizzes are required and are completed in MML except for the Syllabus Quiz and Introduction Discussion Board Posting (Quiz Grade) that are in Blackboard. - Video Lectures are also in MML and there is one for each section.
-Please review the tasks within each weekly folder for assigned lectures. - Exams are required, timed, and completed in MML.
+(More information provided in the homework section). - Quizzes are required and are completed in MML except for the Syllabus Quiz and Discussion Board Assignments (Quiz Grade) that are in Blackboard. - Video Lectures are in Blackboard.
+Please review the tasks within each weekly folder for assigned lectures. - Exams are required, timed, and completed in Blackboard.
 (More information provided in the Exams and Final Exam sections).